 No, only an executor or administrator is authorized to institute summary land sale proceedings.

-(Effective as amended January 18, 1991; originally effective May 21, 1953)

-5.5 PROBATE COURT PROCEEDINGS- RECORDING OF OUT-OF-COUNTY PROCEEDINGS

-If administration proceedings in an Ohio estate are not admitted to record in the county where the real property is situated, should objection be made to the title evidenced by a certificate of transfer, or a deed of the executor or administrator of such out-of-county proceedings?
+(Amended July 24, 2020; amended January 18, 1991; originally effective May 21, 1953) 5.5 PROBATE COURT PROCEEDINGS - RECORDING OF OUT-OF-COUNTY PROCEEDINGS Problem A: If administration proceedings in an Ohio estate are not admitted to record in the county where the real property is situated, should an objection be made to a title evidenced by a certificate of transfer, or a deed of the executor or administrator of such out-of-county proceedings?
+Standard A: Yes.

-Before title can be considered to be marketable of record, it is necessary to admit to record in the probate court of the county where the real property is situated at least those portions of the out-of-county proceedings which are necessary to show that the title which was derived through such deed or as noticed by such certificate of transfer was at the time in question duly authorized, and with respect to any such deed, the executor or administrator was duly appointed, qualified, and acting in the fiduciary capacity described in the deed.
-As a general matter, those portions of the proceedings necessary to evidence authority for a certificate of transfer or for the executor or administrator include authenticated copies of the admission to probate with copy of the will if testate pursuant to R.C.
-Sec.
-2107.21 and the appointment of the executor or administrator.
-In the absence of a testamentary power of sale or an administrator when there is no will annexed with power of sale, there should also be an appropriate order of court authorizing the sale by the fiduciary, or a power of sale by written consent pursuant to R.C.
-Sec.
-2127.011.

-(Effective as amended May 10, 2019; amended November 13, 1971; prior conflicting Standard effective May 11, 1967)

-5.6 PROBATE COURT PROCEEDINGS- MENTAL ILLNESS PROCEEDINGS

-Where the indices of a probate court contain a notation of the name of a person in the chain of title to real property but no disclosure of the person's status is available because of R.C.
-Sec.
-5122.31, or any similar provision, should such notation alone cause an objection to be made as to the competency of such persons?
+Comment A: Before a title can be considered to be marketable, it is necessary to admit to record in the probate court of the county where the real property is situated at least those portions of the out-of-county proceedings which are necessary to show that the title which was derived through such deed or as noticed by such certificate of transfer was at the time in question duly authorized, and with respect to any such deed, the executor or administrator was duly appointed, qualified, and acting in the fiduciary capacity described in the deed.
+As a general matter, those portions of the proceedings necessary to evidence authority for a certificate of transfer or for the executor or administrator include authenticated copies of the admission to probate with copy of the will, if testate, pursuant to Ohio Revised Code Section 2107.21 and the appointment of the executor or administrator.
+In the absence of a testamentary power of sale or an administrator when there is no will annexed with power of sale, there should also be an appropriate order of court authorizing the sale by the fiduciary, or a power of sale by written consent pursuant to Ohio Revised Code Section 2127.011.
+(Amended May 10, 2019; amended November 13, 1971; prior conflicting standard effective May 11, 1967) 5.6 PROBATE COURT PROCEEDINGS - MENTAL ILLNESS PROCEEDINGS Problem A: Where the indices of a probate court contain a notation of the name of a person in the chain of title to real property but no disclosure of the person's status is available because of Ohio Revised Code Section 5122.31, or any similar provision, should such notation alone cause an objection to be made as to the competency of such persons?
+Standard A: